DOE | Stanford | SLAC | SSRL | LCLS | AD | PPA | Photon Science | PULSE | SIMES

 To submit a proposal to any of our facilities

-Proposals should be approximately five pages long and use the provided template.
+Proposals should be approximately two-five pages long and use the provided template.

 You can submit a proposal to multiple beam lines if appropriate - FACET, NLCTA, ESTB and ASTA.

-Once a complete proposal is received, it is assigned to the SLAC Accelerator Research Experimental program Committee (SAREC) which consists of scientists with expertise in various research fields, plus other external advisors.
+Once a complete proposal is received, it is assigned to an appropriate review committee consisting of scientists with expertise in various research fields, plus external advisors as needed.

 Appeals must be received within 30 days of the review/rating notification.
 Appeals should be addressed to the FACET Research Administration Manager.
 The only accepted grounds for appeal are in cases when the remarks supplied by the SAREC are not a sufficient explanation of the rating or when unanticipated experimental results or new instrumentation has been developed since the initial proposal was submitted which would significantly impact peer review.